Hi there 👋 and welcome to CS106B!

 If you are an undergraduate, you must enroll in CS106B for 5 units (this is by department and university policy, no exceptions).
 If you are a graduate student, you may enroll in CS 106B for 3 or 4 units to reduce your units for administrative reasons.
 Taking the course for reduced units has no change on the course workload.

 There will be regular assignments, about one per week.
 An assignment may include written problems, hands-on exercises with the tools, coding tasks and/or a larger complete program.
-Read more about assignments.
+All assignments are done on an individual basis.

-The assignment deadline policy has been designed to build in flexibility , given that the circumstances of online learning can be unpredictable.
+The assignment deadline policy has been designed to build in flexibility.
 Assignments submitted by the due date earn a small on-time bonus.
 After the due date, there is a "grace period" (typically 48 hours) where we will accept late submissions without penalty.
 Read more about the late policy.

 Final grades for the course will be determined using the following weights: